ibm-cloud-docs/vpc/block_storage_vpc_about.md

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).

-If your custom image was encrypted with custom-managed keys, and if the image is under 100 GB, then the boot volume created will be 100 GB, not a lesser size.
-{:note}

 You can't detach and delete the boot volume.
 Boot volumes are always deleted when you delete the instance.

 ### Data volumes